We pursue the strengthening of social and criminal justice systems for the protection of children against all forms of sexual abuse and exploitation.

 Our collective work has been recognized both nationally and internationally for the impact on child protection it has created.
 In 2015, we are one of the global winners of the Stars Impact Award.
 In 2017, we won the Child10 Award as one of the top 10 organizations from 3 continents for the most incredible work to bring justice for marginalized children.

-be Part of Our Work by Supporting Our Cause!
+Be Part of the Child Protection Community by Supporting Our Cause!

-You can donate to our project activity once or monthly, send in-kind support gift or volunteer your time and expertise.
+You can donate to our project activity once or monthly, send in-kind support gift or volunteer your expertise.